aischeveva/DS-Project-Futurice/README.md

 # Data Science Project Futurice 2019
-This project is part of the course CS-C3230 Data Science Project at Aalto University.
+This project is the core of the course CS-C3230 Data Science Project at Aalto University.
 Collaborated with and mentored by Futurice Oy.

 **Project Topic**: Is it possible to extract market trends automatically from the published data?
 For a consulting company like Futurice, it is important to understand emerging business trends and the market situation of client companies.